What to Look for in a Quality Latex Mattress

 Both Talalay and Dunlop latex foam start as the milky-white liquid harvested from rubber trees, which is then whipped into a foam and poured into a mold.
 To make Dunlop latex, manufacturers completely fill the mold with the frothy foam then bake it.
 On the other hand, mattress makers only partially fill the mold to produce Talalay latex.
 Next, they vacuum seal and rapidly freeze the mold, which stabilizes the foam prior to baking.

 These processes result in two distinct forms of natural latex.
 Because Dunlop latex doesn’t undergo vacuum sealing and rapid freezing, sediments naturally fall to the bottom before baking.
-This makes Dunlop latex bottom-heavy, whereas Talalay latex has a consistent composition.
+This makes Dunlop latex bottom-heavy, whereas Talalay latex has a more consistent composition.

 What Is Latex ILD, and Why Does it Matter?